resgateio/resgate/resprotocol.md

 ## Collections

 A collection is an ordered list of [values](#values).
-A collection must not contain other collection resources or primitives.
+A collection must not contain other collection resources.

 # Values